poult-lab/daily-word/english_words_ learning.md

 [n] mineral deposits/extraction.

 "a substance that is naturally present in the earth and is not formed from animal or vegetable matter, for example gold and salt.
-Some minerals are also present in food and drink and in the human body and are essential for good health."
+Some minerals are also present in food and drink and in the human body and are essential for good health./矿物质"

 [n] {NAmE soda} Soft drinks and minerals sold here.